olejon/logstream/README.md

 * [Click here to see a demo](https://www.olejon.net/code/logstream/?page=demo)

 The demo checks a JSON file for changes every 8 seconds (the interval can be configured).
 The data is only for the demo.
-In a real life scenario there won't be new data every that often.
+In a real life scenario it's unlikely there'll be new data every 8 seconds.

-*The animation is only shown when there's new data*.
+**Note:** So, logically the animation is only shown when there's new data.

 ### How to set up